dhemery/DHE-Modules/modules/curve-sequencer.md

         the sequencer advances to the next step.

 - **LEVEL:**
-    Selects the voltage at which the curve ends.
+    The voltage at which the curve ends.
     The range of each _LEVEL_ knob
     is set by the common **LEVEL RANGE** switch
     (to the right of the _LEVEL_ knobs).

 - **SHAPE:**
-    Sets the shape of the curve.
+    Selects the shape of the curve.

 - **CURVE:**
-    Sets the curvature of the curve.
+    The curvature of the curve.

 - **DURATION:**
-    Sets the duration of the _CURVE_ or _HOLD_.
+    The duration of the _CURVE_ or _HOLD_.
     The range of each _DURATION_ knob
     is set by the common **DURATION RANGE** switch
     (to the right of the _DURATION_ knobs).